Los Frailes Beach: Hiking to the Most Beautiful Beach in Ecuador

 At this point, the sun was out and we were roasting in the humid heat.
 We headed down to Los Frailes, which was essentially empty.
 It was a Saturday, but we were there in low season, so there weren’t many people.
 We found the perfect spot to relax for the afternoon.
 The water felt that much more refreshing after the long hike.

-Enjoying the sun on the most beautiful beach in Ecuador
+Enjoying the sun on one of the most beautiful beaches in Ecuador

-Enjoying the sun on the most beautiful beach in Ecuador
+Enjoying the sun on one of the most beautiful beaches in Ecuador

 There is no shade on the beach, so be sure to bring sunscreen and your own form of shelter.
 You can rent parasols at the entrance to the beach for a few bucks.
-There are also changing rooms, souvenir shops, and ice cream vendors near the parking lot as well.
+There are also changing rooms and little souvenir shops near the parking lot as well.

 Getting Back